joowani/dtags/README.md

 ~$ run -p @project git pull
 ~$ run -p @vms vagrant up

-# Display exit codes for each execution
+# Display the exit code for each execution
 ~$ run -e @backend ls foobar

 # Commands are executed through interactive shells so you can use your aliases!